coyu1314/vue-math-practice/README.md

 ## What it is
 ```
-This is just a simple math generator for kids who needs to practices match questions
+This is a simple math questions generator for kids(G1-G5) who needs to practices match questions.
+If you are a parent like me who is looking for some math practices questions for the kids.
+This is it.

-This projects including the following sectors
+This projects including the following:
 - Additions
 - Subtractions
 - Multiplication
 - Divisions

 You are able to select a range of numbers to generate the questions from.
-All questions will be shuffles automatically.
-Once the kids finish all the questions, they can click on the check answer to see if they get everything correct.
+All questions will be shuffled automatically.
+Once the kids finish all the
+questions, they can click on the check answer to see if they get everything correct.
+If you don't like the default range, just modify it to any numbers you wish for you kids.

 ```
 ## Project setup